Perry Drug Stores: History

 Founder Jack A. Robinson opened his first Perry Drug Store in 1957 on Perry Street in Pontiac, Michigan.
 A second store was opened in 1960.
 The company was listed on the New York Stock Exchange in 1973.

 In 1978, a prototype Perry store was opened, featuring an expanded sporting goods line, a home and automotive center, and live pets for sale.
 Auto Works, an automotive parts retail chain, was introduced in 1982.

 In 1982, Cunningham Drug sold off 28 Michigan locations to new owners, who then relaunched them under the Apex Drug name.
 By 1985, the Apex Drug stores and several other Cunningham locations were sold to Perry, while the Cunningham locations in Florida remained in operation.

 In 1989, Perry Drug expanded into the Chicago, Illinois market for the first time.
 (The chain had previously tried to enter Chicago through a failed acquisition of DeKoven Drugs.)
 A year later, these 16 stores were sold to businessmen Fred Barney and Bill Cartwright, two veteran businessmen who formed the Chicago operations into Perry Drug Chicago.
 In 1984, Perry acquired 12 stores in Flint owned by Cook Drug, along with its medical supply business.
 It also signed a letter of intent to acquire six stores in Grand Rapids operated by Remes Drug Stores.
 However, Rite Aid ultimately bought these stores.
 By 1986, the company had 210 drug stores and 230 auto parts stores.
-However, after suffering losses the next two years, Perry divested its Auto Works chain in 1988 in order to focus on its drug store business in Michigan, Indiana, Illinois, and Wisconsin.
+However, after suffering losses in the next two years, Perry divested its Auto Works chain in 1988 in order to focus on its drug store business in Michigan, Indiana, Illinois, and Wisconsin.

 In 1990, Perry acquired 16 Revco stores, then an additional 24 Revco locations later in the year, all in Michigan.
 This acquisition made Perry the dominant drugstore chain in the Detroit area and expanded Perry's presence to the Upper Peninsula for the first time.
 Perry sold off its locations in Indiana and Wisconsin, as well as its A. L. Price discount stores.
 By the end of the year, the chain announced several cost cutting initiatives, including a 10% reduction in its administrative staff and the sale of its unprofitable wholesale medical and surgical supply business.